Flaminio Piccoli: Biography

-Piccoli was born in Austria, where his family had been deported during World War I. Son of Bennone, archivist in the Austrian administration, and Teresa Rigo, he was the last of four brothers (preceded by Ada, Nilo and Adone).
+Piccoli was born in Kirchbichl, Austria, where his family had been deported during World War I. Son of Bennone, archivist in the Austrian administration, and Teresa Rigo, he was the last of four brothers (preceded by Ada, Nilo and Adone).

 Returning to Trentino after the conflict, he studied in the schools of Trento.
-Subsequently, he enrolled at the Ca 'Foscari University of Venice where he graduated in Foreign Languages and Literatures, presenting a thesis on Baudelaire's poetics.
+Subsequently, he enrolled at the Ca' Foscari University of Venice where he graduated in Foreign Languages and Literatures, presenting a thesis on Baudelaire's poetics.
 In these years he took part in the Catholic movement of Trentino, animated by the archbishop Celestino Endrici.

 At the outbreak of the Second World War, he was sent to the front as captain of the Alpini.
 He was engaged in France, Albania, Montenegro, the Dauphiné; after 8 September 1943 he was taken prisoner and managed to escape from the German convoy which was to lead him to a concentration camp in Poland.

 Actively participate in the Resistance and the Liberation War, representing Christian Democracy (DC).
 On 7 May 1945, he was in charge of relations with the press.
 In August 1945 he founded the local newspaper "Il Popolo Trentino", which in 1951 took the name of L'Adige, and was its editor in chief until 1977.
 Also during 1945 he married Maria Cescatti.
 After a long experience in journalism, he became general secretary of the International Federation of Catholic Journalists and for many years President of the Union of the Italian Catholic Press.
 He became president of the diocesan junta of the Trentino Catholic Action, called in 1952 by Archbishop Carlo De Ferrari.
 During this mandate Piccoli, together with Monsignor Alfonso Cesconi, claims the need for distinction between the religious and spiritual formation tasks of Catholic associations and the political and autonomous role of the party.
 This position also cost him an intervention by L'Osservatore Romano and his removal from the diocesan presidency of the Trentino Catholic association.

 In 1957 he became provincial secretary of the Trentino Christian Democrats.
 In the 1958 elections he was elected for the first time to the Chamber of Deputies.
 He was continuously elected as deputy until 1992, when he was elected senator in the constituency of Castellammare di Stabia (NA).

 Within the part he participated in the current of Democratic Initiative, which marked the transition from the degasperian generation to the so-called "second generation" and, subsequently, in the early 1960s, participated in the foundation of the "Dorotean faction".
 On 19 January 1969, Piccoli was elected national secretary of the party, a position he voluntarily left in the autumn of the same year following the division of the Dorotean faction into the factions "Popular Initiative" (the majority area that referred to Piccoli, Rumor and Bisaglia) and "Democratic Commitment" (which instead brought together the exponents who recognize themselves in Emilio Colombo and Giulio Andreotti).
 Arnaldo Forlani succeeded him in as secretary.